panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 }
 ```

 Open the [demo](), then enter a query into the input field.
-The employees list doesn't filter right away while you type, but only after passing 400ms after latest keypress.
+The employees' list doesn't filter right away while you type, but only after passing 400ms after the latest keypress.

 Because React controls the value of the input, you have to keep the state `const [query, setQuery] = useState('')` that updates the input value.

-The value that filters the employees list requires a new state value (`debouncedQuery`), separate from the input value state.
+The value that filters the employees' list requires a new state value (`debouncedQuery`), separate from the input value state.
 Doing so requires using a specialized hook
 `debouncedQuery = useDebouncedValue(query, 400)`.

 The `debouncedQuery` value must be used to filter the list of employees.